 - Can be complex and confusing, particularly in finding one's vehicle upon return to the parking facility. - Two-sloped bays and minimal flat-floor parking.

-9. Other Circulation Systems
+Other Circulation Systems

 There are other parking and circulation systems that are often used in parking structures.
-Examples are provided below.